Choujindeng/demo_ios/iOS_Doc_EN/iOS_Integration_Guide.md

 #### 7.3.2 Show Native Using Your Custom Native Ad View
-To show an ad, you first create a **UPNativeADConfiguration** instance, set the frame within which you want to show the ad, the class of your custom ad view and the delegate to get notified on the various ad showing event, then you call the **retriveAdViewWithPlacementID:configuration:** method on the singleton instance of **UPArpuAdManager** with placement id and the configuration object you just created as the parameters, that should return you an ad view ready for showing, you just add it to the view on which you want the ad to be shown:
+To show an ad, you first create a **ATNativeADConfiguration** instance, set the frame within which you want to show the ad, the class of your custom ad view and the delegate to get notified on the various ad showing event, then you call the **retriveAdViewWithPlacementID:configuration:** method on the singleton instance of **ATAdManager** with placement id and the configuration object you just created as the parameters, that should return you an ad view ready for showing, you just add it to the view on which you want the ad to be shown:

 <pre><code>-(void) showAD {
-    UPArpuNativeADConfiguration *config = [[UPArpuNativeADConfiguration alloc] init];
+    ATNativeADConfiguration *config = [[ATNativeADConfiguration alloc] init];
     config.ADFrame = CGRectMake(.0f, 64.0f, CGRectGetWidth(self.view.bounds), 400.0f);
     config.delegate = self;
     config.renderingViewClass = [DMADView class];
-    DMADView *adView = (DMADView*)[[UPArpuAdManager sharedManager] retriveAdViewWithPlacementID:_placementIDs[_name] configuration:config];
+    DMADView *adView = (DMADView*)[[ATAdManager sharedManager] retriveAdViewWithPlacementID:_placementIDs[_name] configuration:config];
     adView.tag = adViewTag;
     [self.view addSubview:adView];
 }</code></pre>

 ### 7.4 Implement Native Delegate
-You can implement the methods defined in **UPArpuNativeDelegate** to get notified on various native event:
+You can implement the methods defined in **ATNativeDelegate** to get notified on various native event:

 <pre><code>//Called when user click the ad
--(void) didClickNativeAdInAdView:(UPArpuNativeADView*)adView placementID:(NSString*)placementID {
+-(void) didClickNativeAdInAdView:(ATNativeADView*)adView placementID:(NSString*)placementID {
     NSLog(@"did click native ad with placement id:%@", placementID);
 }
 //Called when the ad has been shown
--(void) didShowNativeAdInAdView:(UPArpuNativeADView*)adView placementID:(NSString*)placementID {
+-(void) didShowNativeAdInAdView:(ATNativeADView*)adView placementID:(NSString*)placementID {
     adView.mainImageView.hidden = [adView isVideoContents];
 }</code></pre>